-The year 2017 saw quite a number of Bitcoin forks including Bitcoin Cash, Bitcoin Gold and Bitcoin Diamond.
-And they were great too, because the HODLers of BTC got free airdropped forked coins as extra money.
+Last few years saw quite a dramatic number of Bitcoin forks including Bitcoin Cash, Bitcoin Gold and Bitcoin Diamond.
+And they were great too because the HODLers of BTC got free airdropped forked coins as extra money.

 With the increase in the number of forks being done, their way of distribution is evolving too.
 In 2018, a majority of the forked coins will airdrop which will require you to sign a message using your private keys to prove that you actually are the owner of the Bitcoins that you are claiming.